-Mimi Herman transforms lives.
-She is a Kennedy Center teaching artist, writer, and editor, and the director of the United Arts Council Arts Integration Institute.
-Since 1990, Mimi has engaged over 25,000 students with writing residencies, as well as providing professional development for teachers, administrators, and teaching artists.
-Mimi is a member of the Board of Directors for the Association of Writers & Writing Programs, and co-director of Writeaways writing workshops in France, Italy, and New Mexico.
+Mimi Herman transforms lives with her warm and engaging teaching style.
+She is a Kennedy Center teaching artist, writer, and editor, and the director of the United Arts Council Arts Integration Workshop Series.
+Since 1990, Mimi has provided over 25,000 students with writing residencies, as well as offering professional development for teachers, administrators, and teaching artists.
+Mimi is a member of the Board of Directors for the Association of Writers & Writing Programs, and co-director of Writeaways writing workshops in Ireland, France, Italy, and New Mexico.
 A North Carolina Piedmont Laureate and recipient of the United Arts Council Business Support of the Arts Award, Mimi is the author of The Kudzu Queen, A Field Guide to Human Emotions, Logophilia, and The Art of Learning.